dongjunchung/bayesGO/README.md

 Installation
 ===========

 To install the development version of PICS, it's easiest to use the 'devtools' package.
+Note that bayesGO depends on the 'rjags' package, which requires installation of the JAGS software (http://mcmc-jags.sourceforge.net/).

 ```
 #install.packages("devtools")